filipvabrousek/WWDC/VisionOSArticle.md

 ### Interact with geometry

 Back in Imm view, we attach the tapgeesture modifier, which allows us to move entity when we tap it.
+We create new transform using ```value.entity.transform```

+We set its using SIMD3 class in -z direction.
+Finally, we then use the translation move the entity in direction in 3 second interval and we use .easeInOut timing function for our animation.
+Latest 11/06

 ```swift
 struct ImmersiveView: View {